END Structured Data-->

 If you are having problems with your teeth and gums, it is important that you call Dr. Garth Riopelle to have a complete mouth evaluation as soon as possible.
-No matter how complex your situation, Dr. Riopelle will be able to evaluate your teeth and gums and make recommendations that will improve your your life.
+No matter how complex your situation, Dr. Riopelle will be able to evaluate your teeth and gums and make recommendations that will improve your life.
 Dr. Riopelle will listen to your concerns, answer your questions and create a budget-friendly treatment plan that will work for you.

 Patients who have serious dental problems may have given up hope, but Dr. Riopelle can restore your confidence.
 Although a full mouth restoration sounds intimidating, it is not as bad as you expect.
 Full mouth restoration is a specialty of reconstructive dentistry that is designed to fix problems with the teeth, gums, bite and jaw.
-Several different problems can result in a reconstructive mouth surgery.
+Several different problems can result in reconstructive mouth surgery.

 Like cosmetic dentistry, full mouth restoration will make your teeth look better.
 However, unlike cosmetic dentistry, full mouth restoration also helps you maintain the functions of your mouth, teeth and gums.
 Reconstructive procedures are quite often done in succession to each other, or in conjunction with each other, so that they work together to improve your mouth.
 In some instances, the treatments will be spaced apart to give your mouth plenty of time to heal between procedures.